noahcoleman/tafmka-noahcoleman.github.io/_posts/2014-03-01-intraocular.md

 [{{page.title}}.](http://vimeo.com/89674571)  2014.
 3D printed ABS, acrylic, phosphorescent paint, LEDs, electronics, wood, foam, steel.

-*Intraocular* is an experimental device for inducing soft fascination in its users.
+*Intraocular* is an experimental device designed to induce in its user a state of soft fascination.
+Soft fascination is a term used to describe the passive experience of natural rhythms and patterns such as cloud formations, flowing water and rolling waves.
+This piece began as an observation that nearly all the stimuli cited as inducing soft fascination are found in nature.
+This device is the first outcome of an exploration of the implications of creating artificial soft fascination stimuli.